basedrhys/I2K-Tutorial/1-introduction_setup.md

 ## Add GPU Support

-The GPU additions needs the CUDA Toolkit 10.0, 10.1, or 10.2 backend with the appropriate cuDNN library to be installed on your system.
+The GPU additions needs CUDA Toolkit (10.0, 10.1, or 10.2) and corresponding appropriate cuDNN library to be installed on your machine.
 Nvidia provides some good installation instructions:

 ### CUDA Toolkit
 - [Linux](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)